ewjay/fapiwiki/Editors-Draft-00.md

 #### 7.4.1 Customer

-A **customer** is an OAuth protected resouce that represents the customer in question.
+A **customer** is an OAuth protected resouce that represents the customer referred to by the access token presented.
 It is represented as a URI from which the client can GET the JSON representation.
 The client is only allowed to obtain the data within the granted scope.

+    Editor's Note: The DDA seems to be quite particular not to use customerId but the "surrogate identity (identifier)", which is the access token.
+    However, the token endpoint returns cusotmer_id and this is represented in the HTTP header all the time.
+Need to find out what it is trying to achieve.

 The detail of this object is defined in Appendix A as a swagger.